-As a landlord in Virginia, you are required to collect a security deposit from your tenants.
+As a landlord in Virginia, you are required, per landlord tenant act and security deposit laws, to collect a security deposit from your tenants.
 This deposit acts as a safety net for landlords in case of financial liability emanating from their tenant's actions.
 Examples of such actions include nonpayment of rent and early lease termination.

 Virginia has a detailed security deposit law in place.
-As a landlord, understanding this law can help you avert potential disagreements or conflicts with your tenant.
+As a landlord, understanding the law can help you avert potential disagreements or conflicts with your tenant's security deposit.
 So, without further ado, here's a basic overview of Virginia's Security Deposit Law.

 Maximum Security Deposit

-There's a limit to how much security deposit you can charge your tenants.
-You can only charge the equivalent of 2 months' rent as security deposit.
+According to Virginia landlord tenant law, there's a limit to how much of a security deposit you can charge your tenants.
+A landlord must only charge the equivalent of 2 months' rent as security deposit.
 So, if the monthly rent is $1,000, you can only charge a maximum of $2,000 as security deposit.

 Interest on Security Deposit